 Ultimately, while we aim for co-existence, authorities must prioritise public safety.

 SPES’ Co-Existing with Coyotes program is dedicated to the goal of co-existence and committed to furthering public education for a sustainable, community-based solution.
-It is against our mission to default to lethal solutions and support coyote culls.
-However, we defer to the COS when they judge a habituated coyote to be a public liability—when co-existence has failed.
+It is against our mission to default to lethal solutions.
+However, the COS is involved when a habituated coyote has been judged as a public liability.
 These continue to be tragic and extremely rare cases, often resulting from human actions.

 Please use this form to report observations of direct or indirect wildlife feeding in Stanley Park.
 These reports help us to learn more about the frequency and degree of wildlife feeding in these areas, both to inform our public education strategies as well as advise authorities in charge of management and enforcement.